Recall that the bump map normal

 polygon.
 To find the tangent space vectors at a vertex, use the vertex

-normal for and find the tangent axis
+and find the tangent axis

 by finding